All Things Angioedema - Learning about Angioedema with Dr Thomas Buttgereit

 Professor Marc Riedl, Dr Danny Cohn, and host Dr Thomas Buttgereit consider why "there are quite a few patients who delay their on-demand treatment”, and discuss orally active agents under investigation that may help to overcome the barriers to timely treatment.

-For more information about the GA2LEN ACARE network and its activities please visit https://acare-network.com/.
+For more information about the Global Allergy and Asthma Excellence Network - ACARE network and its activities, please visit https://acare-network.com/.
 Additional resources relating to the topics discussed in this episode can be found here: The international WAO/EAACI guideline for the management of hereditary angioedema; US HAEA medical advisory board 2020 guidelines for the management of hereditary angioedema; and Delayed on-demand treatment of hereditary angioedema attacks: Patient perceptions and associated barriers.

 Tuesday Aug 13, 2024